RicoRF/PersonalWebsite-FrontEnd/README.md

 ## Running the Project

-To start the development server:
+Start the development server:

 ```bash
 npm run dev
 ```

-This will start the frontend on `http://localhost:3000`.
+This will start the frontend application at `http://localhost:3000`.

 ---

 ## Folder Structure

-The project is structured as follows:
+The project structure is organized for scalability and clarity:

 ```
 src/